dotnetAbhi/Gangotrihospital/README.md

 HTML5 – Structure and layout of the application.

-CSS3 – Styling and responsive design
+CSS3 – Styling and responsive design.

 JavaScript – Dynamic behavior and client-side logic